 EP60 – Declan O‘Rourke – Singer-Songwriter – ”He went off, like a rocket touched…” – Paul Weller Fan Podcast : Desperately Seeking Paul

-Declan’s new Paul Weller-produced Arrivals, the most emotionally raw and affecting album of his career, is out now via eastwest records.
+Declan’s 2021 Paul Weller-produced album, Arrivals, is the most emotionally raw and affecting album of his career.
 Recorded over six days at Black Barn studios in Surrey, with Weller producing, Arrivals sees the sound stripped back to Declan’s soulful and resonant voice, the virtuosic acoustic guitar playing for which he’s renowned and only the occasional sparse arrangement of strings and late-night drums bringing colour and light to the LP’s 10 songs.

 Buy The Pawn Broker’s Reward

 Declan O’Rourke’s award-winning album, Chronicles of the Great Irish Famine, was released to critical acclaim in 2017.
 It illuminated an extraordinary series of eye-witness accounts, including the story of Pádraig and Cáit ua Buachalla.
 Four years on, in Declan’s meticulously researched literary debut, the story of the ua Buachalla family is woven into a powerful, multilayered work showing us the famine as it happened through the lens of a single town – Macroom, Co.
 Cork – and its environs.